-The Company's required Securities Exchange Act filings such as annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports are available free of charge through the Company's website, as soon as reasonably practicable after they have been filed with or furnished to the Securities and Exchange Commission ("SEC") pursuant to Section 15(a) of the Securities Exchange Act of 1934 (the "1934 Act" or the "Exchange Act").
+The Company's required Securities Exchange Act filings such as annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports are available free of charge through the Company's website, as soon as reasonably practicable after they have been filed with or furnished to the Securities and Exchange Commission ("SEC") pursuant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the "1934 Act" or the "Exchange Act").
 Forms 3, 4 and 5 filed with respect to equity securities under Section 16(a) of the 1934 Act are also available on the Company's website.
-All of these materials are located in the "Investor Relations" section of the Company's website at www.quanex.com.
-They can also be obtained free of charge upon request to the Company's principal address or telephone number below, or by email to inquiry@quanex.com.
+All of these materials are located in the "Investor Relations" section of the Company's principal address or telephone number below, or by email to inquiry@quanex.com.

-Communications with the Company's Board of Directors.
+Communications with the Company's Board of Directors: